stevesaliman/gradle-cobertura-plugin/README.md

 - ```coverageFormats = [ <formats> ]```: Tells the plugin what report formats
   should be used.
 Cobertura supports 'html' and 'xml'.
 The default is html.

+- ```coverageEncoding```: The file encoding Cobertura should use when it generates coverage reports, such as 'UTF-8'.
+There is no default for this optional setting.
+If no encoding is specified, Cobertura will use the default encoding of the OS.

 - ```coverageSourceDirs = <set of directories>```: Tells the plugin where to look for source files to instrument and include in reports.
 By default, the plugin will include project.sourceSets.main.java.srcDirs,